Strong customer authentication

 Logs

-SCA logs must be saved for 13 months from creation date.
+SCA logs must be saved for 13 months from the creation date.

 Open account